NewtonKoh/tp/docs/UserGuide.md

 **Contact List:**

 * On the left is where you can see your contacts.
 Clicking on these cards will replace the dashboard with more detailed information the contact that you clicked on.
+You can unselect the contact by pressing on the `Esc` key.
   ![Ui of contact information displayed](images/UiContactClicked.png)

 ## Command Overview